FLAK-ZOSO/Sista/docs/intro.rst

     # Make sure to run this in an elevated shell (as administrator) since 'sudo' is not available in MinGW/MSYS2
     make install

-If you want to use it as a header-only library, you can simply copy the ``include/sista/`` directory to your project source directory.
+If you want to use it as a source library, you can simply copy the ``include/sista/`` directory to your project source directory.

 ``Include``
 --------------------